Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 Quarterly Advance Payments

-The advance payments are:
+The current advance payments and schedules are:

-So, the CWB provides an annual lump sum at tax time, plus optional advance payments to supplement income year-round.
+So, the CWB provides an annual lump sum at tax time, plus automatic optional advance payments to supplement income year-round.

 Managing and Tracking Your CWB Payments